sendbird/sendbird-javascript-samples/uikit-samples/README.md

 ### [Channel params](https://codesandbox.io/s/3-3-customizing-channellist-sg9kx)

-The **onBeforeCreateChannel** is a function in the **ChannelList** component which can be implemented with custom code for events related to the corresponding user actions.
+The **onBeforeCreateChannel** is a prop of the **ChannelList** component which can be implemented with custom code for events related to the corresponding user actions.

 > Note: you can create a channel using `GroupChannelParams`.